diseraluca/diseraluca.github.io/_posts/2020-04-24-partitioning-integers-in-factor.md

 ## Partitions as a binary tree

+> This section is a summary of Section 2 of the aforementioned paper.
+Much of the terminology and structure of the text > comes from the paper and isn't an original creation of mine.

 | ![Family tree for the positive number 8]({{ "/assets/images/familytreefornumbereight.png" | absolute_url }}) |
 |:--:|
 | *Family tree for the positive number 8* |